APMG/skill-share/README.md

 This library is intended to provide some tools to make it eash to compose various intents and state handlers into an Alexa lambda handler.

+In theory you should be able to make a streaming skill with the

 ```js
 // index.js